AkshayAshok2/stockstainable/README.md

 # StockStainable

-A tool for analyzing the sustainability of S&P 500 companies
+A tool for analyzing the sustainability of S&P 500 companies.

 ## Setup